 - Be a strong, successful and sustainable European membership organisation focused on palliative care

-- Increase awareness, knowledge and skills related to palliative care for health care workers, the public and volunteers
+- Through education to Increase awareness, knowledge and skills related to palliative care for health care workers, the public and volunteers

 - Improve and strengthen the ways we engage with our members